kreanimator/AniMate/README.md

 ### Features Implemented
 - Basic finger movement tracking and application to the rig
 - Core pose detection and tracking
-- Fundamental rig mapping for Mixamo rigs
+- Fundamental rig mapping for Mixamo and Rigify rigs

 ### Features Till Release
 - Smooth and natural movement of the fingers, hands, and arms